 Long travel adventure

-The flash new train (€4.40) from Tartu bound for Valga (Estonia’s border to Latvia) departed at 10:20hrs to meet the connecting train (with a 12-minute wait time between trains), which should be waiting to whisk us away across the border to Latvia and on to Riga.
+The flash new train (€4.40) from Tartu bound for Valga (Estonia’s border to Latvia) departs at 10:20hrs to meet the connecting train (with a 12-minute wait time between trains), which should be waiting to whisk us away across the border to Latvia and on to Riga.

-Finally arrived in Riga at about 21:00hrs.
 The Latvian bus and train trips cost €5.60 in total – bargain.

 Decided not to venture into museums in Riga as these are expensive for the budget.